 The Minnesota Streetcar Museum maintains a fleet of eight historic Minnesota streetcars at the Como-Harriet Streetcar Line in Minneapolis.
-Hop on and take a trolley ride through the lovely Lake Harriet neighborhood.
+All aboard!
+Hop on and take a charming trolley ride through the lovely Lake Harriet neighborhood.
 Rides run April-October.
 Please see the website for times and special themed events.

 Deals: Rides are an affordable $2.50/pp.

-Kid-friendly: The Minnesota Transportation Museum is a train-lover’s dream come true.
+The Minnesota Transportation Museum is a train-lover’s dream come true.
 Full of old train cars, the kids can explore from one car to the next, pretending to be passengers, engineers and conductors.
-There are many exhibits to tinker with and weekend visits include a ride on a real passenger car.
+There are many exhibits to tinker with and weekend visits may include a ride on a real passenger car.
 Those with the youngest train enthusiasts will want to consider booking a trip to the Tots & Trains program, select Wednesdays. $7-$15/pp.

 Deals: Affordable family rates are available – $30-$45/family.

 The Museum of Russian Art is a renovated historic building in South Minneapolis that features the art, history and culture of Russia through its exhibits.
 Admission for adults is $14, kids to age 13 are always FREE.

-The small museum tucked away inside the grand building includes rare instruments and large sculptures of instruments, correspondence of famous composers, and a whole room of hands-on exhibits that are fun and interesting to kids.
+The small museum tucked away inside the grand building includes rare instruments and large sculptures of instruments, correspondence of famous composers.
+Kids will love experimenting with a whole room of hands-on instruments and other exhibits that are fun and interesting to kids.